adaltas/node-nikita/src/file/index.coffee.md

         options.log message: "Write target", level: 'INFO', module: 'mecano/lib/file' options.flags ?= 'a' if options.append
         # Ownership and permission are also handled
+        # Mode is setted by default here to avoid a chmod 644 on existing file if option.mode is not specified
+        options.mode ?= 0o0644
         uid_gid options, (err) ->
           return callback err if err
           fs.writeFile options.ssh, options.target, options.content, options, (err) ->